 In the Icons section above, I had you copy/paste the /platforms/android/res folder to the root /myApp folder, which created a /myApp/res folder.
 Add all your splash images to the /myApp/res/drawables folders.
 Delete their splash images and add your own and name each one as splash.9.png.

-If you remove and add the Android platform (with cordova platform rm android and cordova platform add android), you can simply copy the folders within /myApp/res and paste them into the other /res folder, overwriting the same-named /drawable* folders while preserving the non-drawable folders that are needed (/values and /xml).
+[If you remove and add the Android platform (with cordova platform rm android and cordova platform add android), you can simply copy the folders within /myApp/res and paste them into the other /res folder, overwriting the same-named /drawable* folders while preserving the non-drawable folders that are needed (/values and /xml).
 Icon files are copied over automatically at build time; splash screen images are not!
-So you’ll need to copy the /drawable* folders over any time you change your splash images or remove and add the android platform.
+So you’ll need to copy the /drawable* folders over any time you change your splash images or remove and add the android platform.]
+Skip this step.

 In /www/config.xml, include above the </widget> line put the following.
 This assumes you made your splash screens of the filename “splash.png.” if you made it “screen.png” then update the “splash” to “screen:”

 <preference name="SplashScreen" value="splash" /><!-- prefix of splashscreen's splash.png name --> <preference name="SplashScreenDelay" value="2000" /><!-- view for 2 seconds-->

 (Note that with “org.apache.cordova.SplashScreen,” you should pay attention to case — it’s not all lowercase.)

 Highlight and copy your myApp/res/drawable folders and paste them into /myApp/platforms/android/res/.
 You should check that you are replacing them when the alert pops up asking if you want to replace.